TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

 .. note::

-   This part has been moved to TYPO3 Explained :ref:`t3coreapi:fluid-partials` for TYPO3 >= v11.5.
+   This section has been moved to TYPO3 Explained :ref:`t3coreapi:fluid-partials` for TYPO3 >= v11.5.